Skip to main content

 • Reduce stress.
 The more stressed you are, the more difficult it will be to lose weight or maintain a healthy weight.
 The stress hormone cortisol is highest when you’re under duress, and it’s linked to heart disease, diabetes, and worsening menopause symptoms—including weight gain.

 • Prioritize sleep.
 If you’re not sleeping well, which in itself is a symptom of menopause, it can impact hormone levels even further, explains Dr. Mandal.
-And it can make it much more difficult to lose weight.
+And it can make weight loss much more difficult.
 When you’re sleep deprived, your body craves simple carbs to replenish low energy.

 “If you’re not taking care of yourself, if you’re not eating properly, sleeping properly, you’re stressed out, then your cortisol levels will be higher, and your menopausal symptoms, including weight gain, may be worse,” says Dr. Mandal.
-Prioritizing a healthy lifestyle can help to eliminate some of the negative parts of your menopause experience.
+Prioritizing a healthy lifestyle can help to eliminate some of the negative parts of your menopause experience and make weight management easier.